physimals/fabber_models_cest/README.md

     trivial

 Note that you still need to specify --model=cest on the command line to tell Fabber to use the CEST model.

+### <a name="fslbuild"></a>Building in an FSL environment

+If you have built `fabber_core` within an FSL source distribution which you may prefer to build the CEST model within the same system.
+You will need to do the following:

+1. Move the fabber_models_cest directory into the FSL source tree `mv fabber_models_cest $FSLDIR/src/`
+2. `cd $FSLDIR/src/fabber_models_cest`
+3. make

+`fabber_cest` should now be set up to build, provided you have the following environment variables set up:

+    FSLDIR
+    FSLCONFDIR
+    FSLMACHTYPE

+Note that the FSL makefile does not attempt to build the shared library.